sibalabs/artemis-autonomous-outbound-engine/README.md

 ## 📜 License

-Copyright (c) 2026 DeAnna B. All Rights Reserved.
+Copyright (c) 2026 SIBA Labs, LLC.
+All Rights Reserved.
 This source code is provided strictly for technical portfolio demonstration, conceptual review, and recruitment evaluation purposes.
 Unauthorized commercial use or distribution is prohibited.